AlexLaw978/2BDP/README.md

 The batch variable is used to calculate how many panels should be processed in parallel before breaking to be saved.
 This variable is multiplied against threads and used in parLapply() function.
 If value >1, then some tasks will be put on standby until a thread becomes available.

+## Developer Note
+2BDP core algorithms are complete, however optimizations for program, parallel, and deployment architecture is still underway. <br />
+Key development steps
+- [ ] Dynamic or static options for seeds
+- [ ] Dynamic or static options for analysis on split data
+- [ ] Improve/Redesign parallel architecture to allow serial and parallel operations obtain the same results
+- [ ] Implement method to retrieve R objects without rerunning whole program